-Sapphire Point Overlook is one of Colorado’s most popular elopement locations in the entire state.
+Sapphire Point Overlook wedding venue is one of Colorado’s most popular elopement locations in the entire state.
 I’ve been a Sapphire Point wedding photographer for many years now, and I hope to outline all of my best tips for planning a Sapphire Point Elopement or wedding at this incredible location in Colorado.
-It’s perfect for small, intimate Colorado mountain weddings because it’s a small circular shaped pull off from the main Sapphire Point Trail that overlooks gorgeous rugged mountain peaks from the Ten Mile Range looking toward Breckenridge and the Dillon Reservoir too.
+It’s perfect for small, intimate Colorado mountain weddings because it’s a small circular-shaped, flat pull off area from the main Sapphire Point Trail that overlooks gorgeous rugged mountain peaks from the Ten Mile Range looking toward Breckenridge and the Dillon Reservoir too.
 It’s one of the best outdoor options for smaller Dillon CO Weddings and my favorite option for Dillon Reservoir Weddings.
 The reason it works well for small micro weddings is because Sapphire Point reservations only allow 35 people maximum for wedding ceremonies so this is not the place to look if you are hoping to have a large wedding.
 There are companies that deliver rental chairs to the site for you and then pick them up later saving you the hassle of dragging them down the path yourself on your wedding day.
-Or for more casual elopements and weddings, you can opt to have your guests stand around you to keep your wedding day more simple.
+Or for more casual elopements and weddings, you can opt to have your guests stand around you and keep your wedding day more simple and casual.

 Sapphire Point Overlook Weddings: Sapphire Point Overlook is Summit County’s most popular outdoor wedding venue site for ceremonies.
 Part of the reason for this Summit County wedding site’s popularity is that it’s the only designated location for outdoor intimate wedding ceremonies in the entire Dillon Ranger District which spans all of the Summit County boundary.
-This keeps Sapphire Point elopement permits in high demand so be sure to check with the permitting office early and consider weekdays or the off-season for your Sapphire Point wedding ceremony if you are hoping to book sooner rather than later.
+This keeps Sapphire Point elopement permits in high demand so be sure to check with the permitting office early and consider weekdays or the off-season for your Sapphire Point Lookout wedding ceremony if you are hoping to book sooner rather than later.

-Wedding ceremonies at Sapphire Point are booked in 2 hours slots throughout the day and it’s quite likely that there are other wedding ceremonies booked either before or after yours so please be on time and considerate of others who have also reserved the popular Sapphire Point Overlook.
-Nothing is more stressful than attempting to share this space during a first look when one couple is running late for their allotted time frame at Sapphire Point.
-Trust me, I’ve had to be the bad guy and ask the other couple to find a different spot and it’s not fun.
-One issue with Sapphire Point wedding packages may be the level of privacy that is guaranteed (which is to say that it’s not guaranteed to be private).
-If privacy is important to you and your partner, I would say be careful about reserving a Sapphire Point wedding or elopement.
-Although you get the overlook area reserved for your two hours, there are no rangers there to direct the tourists and it can sometimes be difficult to get them removed from your wedding area (it’s so pretty there and they’re all trying to get their own pictures while you’re trying to set up for your wedding.
+Limited Privacy: Although this area is quite beautiful, one issue with Sapphire Point wedding packages may be the level of privacy that is guaranteed (which is to say that it’s not guaranteed to be private).
+If privacy is important to you and your partner, I would caution you to be careful about reserving a Sapphire Point wedding or elopement.
+Although you get the overlook area reserved for your two hours, there are no rangers there to direct the tourists and it can sometimes be difficult to get them removed from your wedding area.
+It’s so pretty there and they’re all trying to get their own pictures while you’re trying to set up for your wedding.
 Also, technically I guess they are not required to leave the area although most do eventually.
-During your ceremony, the trail that runs behind the overlook is still open to the public and there is nothing except their own decency (or perhaps a designated friend or family member who won’t mind shooing them away quietly?) to stop them from standing there and becoming looky-loos during your ceremony.
+During your ceremony, the trail that runs behind the overlook is still open to the public and there is nothing except their own decency (or perhaps a designated friend or family member who won’t mind shooing them away quietly?) to stop them from standing there and becoming “looky-loos” during your ceremony.
 Most people are respectful and just quietly pass by, but they sometimes don’t realize a wedding is happening until they get close since the view of the ceremony overlook area from the upper section of the path is obscured by trees.

-Having mentioned the negatives that those planning a Colorado destination wedding at Sapphire Point may not have realized, I wanted to point out more of the positives of this lovely location.
+Convenient, Accessible, Rustic Location: It’s an extremely convenient Lake Dillon wedding and elopement location in Colorado for those with mobility issues.
 Yes, it is popular with tourists so there is often a constant stream of traffic on the Sapphire Point Overlook trail.
 But, for many visitors to Colorado, going on a long, difficult hike just isn’t in the cards for them due to mobility issues, time, weather and more.
-As a Colorado photographer, I’m always on the hunt for beautiful locations that don’t require too much hiking for my clients so I appreciate that Sapphire Point fits that need well.
+As a Colorado photographer, I’m always on the hunt for beautiful locations that don’t require too much hiking for my clients so I appreciate that Sapphire Point fits that need extremely well.
 I have taken countless clients to this location because of its beauty.
 Many couples forget that their grandparents or other family members who require the use of a wheelchair or a walker of some sort may not be able to attend their wedding if they opt for a more rugged location.
 Sometimes just the higher altitude alone can be tough for those who normally don’t have mobility issues but are used to sea level elevation.
 I love that the accessibility of this location allows for everyone to take in some breathtaking mountain views!

 Large Parking Lot: Sapphire Point is located right on Swan Mountain Road and has a really large paved parking lot, especially compared to most trailheads in the state of Colorado which can be difficult to find space at and are sometimes made more for off roading style vehicles than your typical rental car.
 Although this lot does sometimes get crowded, (it has room for up to 22 vehicles) I am usually able to find a place to park at Sapphire Point.
 I do usually come in the evenings when it is less crowded and they do not reserve parking spaces for your ceremony so just be aware that it’s not guaranteed.

 Address: Co Rd 1, Dillon, CO 80435